Episcopal Diocese of Georgia: History

 Finding a successor for Beckwith proved difficult as the diocese was twice turned down by those elected to the office.
 First Thomas Gailor who served as the Vice-Chancellor of the University of the South turned down the job after his election in May 1891.
 Then Ethelbert Talbot, Missionary Bishop of Wyoming and Idaho declined in July of that year.
 Both men cited their commitments to their present positions.
 Finally, on November 11, 1891, Cleland Kinchloch Nelson, rector of Church of the Nativity in South Bethlehem, Pennsylvania, was elected.
 He accepted the position and was consecrated as the third Bishop of Georgia on February 24, 1892, at St. Luke's Church, Atlanta.

-As Bishop, Nelson challenged the Diocese of Georgia to grow and from 1893–1906, the diocese went from 88 missions to 108 missions with the 6,292 communicants of 1893 swelling to 9,229 by 1906.
+As Bishop, Nelson challenged the Diocese of Georgia to grow and from 1893 to 1906, the diocese went from 88 missions to 108 missions with the 6,292 communicants of 1893 swelling to 9,229 by 1906.
 During that same time period, sixty-two church buildings were built.
 The Diocese of Atlanta (northwestern Georgia) was set apart from the Diocese of Georgia in 1907 with Nelson serving as its first Bishop.
 At the time of the separation, the reduced Diocese of Georgia had 4,439 communicants.

 In 1907 Anna Alexander of the Diocese of Georgia became the first (and only ever) African-American deaconess in the Episcopal Church.

 In February 1908 the Diocese of Georgia met in convention in Augusta and elected Frederick Focke Reese, rector of Christ Church, Nashville, Tennessee. as the fourth Bishop of Georgia.
 That spring, poor health caused the newly elected bishop to take an extended leave of absence, resuming ecclesiastical duties April 1, 1909.
 During his tenure as Bishop, the missionary work of the diocese concerned the creation of new missions for blacks.
 By 1913, there were two predominantly black parishes in the diocese, St. Athanasius Church, Brunswick and St. Stephen's, Savannah, as well as thirteen predominantly black missions.
 Reese served until his retirement in 1934.